-Both the X-H1 and the X-T20 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the X-H1 does not have a direct predecessor.
+Both the X-H1 and the X-T20 have been discontinued, but can regularly be found used on ebay.
+The X-T20 was replaced by the Fujifilm X-T100, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Is the Fujifilm X-H1 better than the Fujifilm X-T20 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (3690k vs 2360k dots).